Generic Lamictal (lamotrigine) for bipolar disorder

 Finally, I went to visit a writing friend of mine a few hours away from my house.
 I had anxiety on the way there and had trouble deciding if I should spend the night or come back and sleep in my own bed.
 I couldn’t sit and then started twitching again.
 I alternately felt ok and then anxious.
 And then it hit me…. it had to me by meds.
 If you have been following my medication situation on the blog, you will know I switched to generic Lamictal in December.
 This is actually called generic Lamotrigine.
 When I got back from my friend’s house- I had such a bad downswing I had to call my mom, my coauthor John, my insurance company and my doctor to help me.
 They all agreed it was my meds.

 I wrote this long newsletter for a few reasons- first, we have to be so vigilant (as do the people around us) and notice the signs of illness way before they go too far.
-I had been doing much better work wise for almost a year, so when it got tough, I should have seen that there was something wrong.
+I had been doing much better work wise for almost a year, so when it got though, I should have seen that there was something wrong.
 Also, isolating myself is not the real me and I am very rarely tired.
 There is a long list of what I could have seen.
 I also knew in my heart that generics were not right for me as I am ridiculously sensitive to medications.
 The person with bipolar disorder and the people around that person are the best tools for managing the illness.
 When I got out my Health Cards and looked over my symptoms, I saw so many signs that I was ill.
-I wish I had opened them sooner!
+I wish I had opened The Health Cards sooner!

 I am doing quite well these days.
 It’s great.
 Now I can finally get my book proposal done and be proud of myself!